CLCStriders/striders/pages/cwr.md

 The official [Cotswold Relay website](https://cotswoldwayrelay.co.uk) has full information about the competition, the route, downloadable maps and GPX files, and historical records.

-Runners who have completed all 10 legs of the competition are awarded a **King or Queen of the Cotswold Plaque**.
+Runners who have completed all 10 legs of the competition are awarded a **King or Queen of the Cotswolds Plaque**.
 The following club members have achieved this remarkable status:
 - **Amelia Mullins** - Queen of the Cotswold 29/06/2019
 - **Billy Bradshaw** - King of the Cotswold 03/07/2021
 - **Jon Howes** - King of the Cotswold 03/07/2021